-California’s statute protects all people age 65 and older, without regard to whether they are suffering from a cognitive impairment due to age.
-Similar to Florida, successful complainants are entitled to compensatory damages, punitive damages and attorneys’ fees.
+California’s statute protects all people aged 65 and older, without regard to whether they are suffering from a cognitive impairment due to age.
+Similar to those in Florida, successful complainants are entitled to compensatory damages, punitive damages and attorneys’ fees.

-A financial advisor can commit securities fraud in many ways, including but not limited to the following:
+Brokers and financial advisors can and do commit securities fraud against elder investors in many ways, including but not limited to the following:

-- Failure to disclose the risks of an investment or strategy
+- Failing to disclose the risks of an investment or strategy.

-- Failure to disclose the cost or commission of a transaction at the time of the recommendation
+- Failing to disclose the cost or commission of a transaction at the time of the recommendation.

-- Failure to disclose financial interests the financial advisor or their employing brokerage firm may have in the investment being recommended
+- Failing to disclose financial interests the financial advisor or their employing brokerage firm may have in the investment being recommended.

-- Failure to consider and disclose the relative pros and cons of buying or selling an investment, or pursuing an investment strategy
+- Failing to consider and disclose the relative pros and cons of buying or selling an investment, or pursuing an investment strategy.

-- Failure to put the investor’s interests first when recommending to buy, sell or hold an investment
+- Failing to put the investor’s interests first when recommending to buy, sell or hold an investment.

-- Failure to disclose all material facts prior to recommending a transaction
+- Failing to disclose all material facts prior to recommending a transaction.